sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - BER: Bit error rate

-- **Latency**: time between a need is required, and the time it is fullfilled.
+- **Latency**: It's the time difference, between the time in which a taks is requested to start, and the time in which the task really starts.
+Also in other words, the time between a need is required, and the time it is fullfilled.
 This accounts for both hardware delays and software delays.
-A real-time system is one that can guarantee the wort-case latency.
+A real-time system is one that can guarantee the wort-case latency, and this latency must be well-bounded and documented.

 - **Throughput** or **bandwith** the ammount of data that can be processed by the system.
 This concept can be reported as an overall figure or as a short-term value (burst messages).